lemon-markets/content-neural-net-trader/README.md

 ## 👋 Introduction

-This is a public [lemon.markets](https://lemon.markets) repository that demonstrates a simple implementation of creating a trading bot with Tensorflow and the lemon.markets API.
+This is a public [lemon.markets](https://lemon.markets) repository that demonstrates a simple implementation of
+a deep learning trading bot with Tensorflow and the lemon.markets API.
-Based on your preference you can trade with a dense neural network or a LSTM neural network with our pre-built functions (and tweak hyper-parameters in models.py to be whatever you want)!
+Based on your preference you can trade with a dense neural network or a LSTM neural network using our pre-built functions (and tweak hyperparameters in models.py to be whatever you want)!

 To get a general understanding of the API, please refer to our [documentation](https://docs.lemon.markets).